Today's Articles

 These leadership instincts underlined the respect she earned during the struggle when she was called the ‘Mother of the Nation.’
 When she entered a competition to win a four-year high school scholarship, her age counted against her as she was disqualified from the prize even though she had come in first place.
 Angered by the unfair treatment (the competition rules had set no age limit on the prize), her teachers wrote to the local Xhosa language newspaper, Imvo Zabantsundu, making a strong case for Thethiwe to be given the prize.
 The article caught the attention of the local Roman Catholic Mission priests, who then communicated with Father Bernard Huss at Mariazell.
 Father Huss arranged for a four-year high school scholarship for her at Mariazell College.

-In 1936 She left for Mariazell College in Matatiele in the Eastern Cape.
+In 1936, she left for Mariazell College in Matatiele in the Eastern Cape.
 Although her scholarship covered her board and lodging, she had to pay it back during the school holidays by plowing the fields and working in the laundry room.
-After graduating in 1939, she decided that she would become a working professional so that she could support her family.
+After graduating in 1939, she decided to become a working professional so that she could support her family.

 At Mariazell, she had converted to Catholicism, and she decided that she would become a nun.
 However, Father Huss advised Albertina against this as nuns did not earn a salary, and she would not have been able to support her family.
 Instead, he advised her to consider nursing, as trainee nurses were paid to study.
 Attracted by the practical solution, she was accepted as a trainee nurse at a Johannesburg “Non-European” hospital called Johannesburg General.

-Thethiwe first met Walter Sisulu in 1941 while working at the Hospital, who at that time was a young political activist.
+Thethiwe first met Walter Sisulu in 1941 while working at the hospital, who was a young political activist at that time.
 They married in 1944 at a ceremony where Nelson Mandela was the best man.
 The couple had five children, Max Vuyisile, Mlungisi, Zwelakhe, Lindiwe, and Nonkululeko, and adopted four others.
 They were married for 59 years until he died in his wife's arms in May 2003 at 90.
 Her husband spent 25 years in custody on Robben Island alongside Mandela, whom he had brought into the ANC, now South Africa's governing party.

 Also, for more than 50 years, she committed herself to The Albertina Sisulu Foundation, which works to improve the lives of small children and old people.
 She recruited nurses to go to Tanzania to replace white-British nurses who left after Tanzanian independence.
 The South African nurses had to be "smuggled" out of SA into Botswana, and they flew to Tanzania.
 She became national co-president of the liberal United Democratic Front in 1983.
 She was honored for her commitment to the anti-apartheid struggle and social work when the World Peace Council, based in Basel, Switzerland, elected her president from 1993 to 1996.